How long do lovebirds live and Factors Affecting life Span?

 Red-faced Lovebird15-20 Years

 Let’s look at the lifespan of wild lovebirds first.
 Lovebird lifespans in the wild have not been studied extensively.
 Wild lovebirds, on the other hand, live a harder life than captive birds.
-Many baby lovebirds may not survive to adulthood in the African habitats.
+Many baby lovebirds may not survive to adulthood in African habitats.

 A pet lovebird often lives longer than its wild counterpart.
-However, pet lovebirds cannot control the availability of fresh food, supplies, and pro-active veterinary care which are important aspects of nursing care.
+However, pet lovebirds cannot control the availability of fresh food, supplies, and proactive veterinary care, which are important aspects of nursing care.

 Because they bond together for life, these little birds are known as life-bonding parrots.
 For a lovebird to be happy and healthy in captivity, he or she needs a companion from the same species.